Priority Levels – Urgent vs Important. How Dooster Project Manager Helps You Sort Your Tasks

-His Urgent vs Important 2 x 2 matrix shown right classifies tasks as urgent and non-urgent on one axis, and important or non-important on the other axis.
+His Urgent vs Important 2 x 2 matrix shown above classifies tasks as urgent and non-urgent on one axis, and important or non-important on the other axis.

 Background to the Urgent vs Important principle

-Alec Mackenzie and Pat Nickerson’s The Time Trap (1972) was the first to note the difference between importance and urgency.
+Alec Mackenzie and Pat Nickerson’s The Time Trap (1972) was the first prominent Time Management book to note this difference between importance and urgency.

 This was refined and further championed by Covey in his famous book The Seven Habits of Highly Effective People (1984) and First Things First (1994) by Stephen Covey, A. Roger and Rebecca R. Merrill – from which the above matrix is taken.

 With special thanks to Pamela Dodd & Doug Sundheim authors of “The 25 Best Time Management Tools & Techniques” (see here)

 Checkout our task and project manager for people and businesses.
 Click here

 It’s free to try and takes seconds to start using.

 Dooster has excellent testimonials and can greatly improve your productivity – whatever you’re trying to get done.

 To have a quick look inside Click here